 Accounting Cost-Volume-Profit Analysis

 2.1.
-Equation technique in cost-volume-profit analysis and break-even point
+Equation technique in CVP analysis and break-even point

 To use this technique we should recall the basic equation of profit calculation: